 –The Apple Seed from byutv.
 This podcast features my high school classmate, Sam Payne, pictured below, telling delightful stories from near and far.
 I love it!

 -I love, love, love to listen to General Conference and Ensign magazine articles and stories on my Gospel Library App.
-These aren’t podcasts but I am listing them here.
+These aren’t podcasts but I am listing them here anyway because they have an audio format.
 During breakfast time I play Friend and New Era stories for my children.
 It is sooo interesting and fun to hear all these stories and talk about them.
-They make me cry and laugh as I hear about people living the gospel and having their prayers answered, and see the hand of God in their lives.
+They make me cry and laugh.
+I hear about people living the gospel and having their prayers answered, and see the hand of God in their lives.

 -The Mormon Channel podcast